Can Rising Consumption Deepen Inequality?: Model

 \subsection{Modifications in employment rules}

 We propose a modification of the {\it Hiring} rule in which wages are no longer fixed but instead emerge from the system dynamics.
 Furthermore, agents are allowed to seek alternative employment offering higher wages even while already employed, a realistic feature absent in the original model.

+By removing the fixed-wage constraint, the model captures a more dynamic labor market with varying wage levels.
+The rationale for this modification is as follows: unemployed workers seek employment, and the longer they remain unemployed, the more they lower their wage expectations, reflecting a weakened bargaining position.
+Conversely, employed agents search for alternative opportunities offering higher wages than their current ones.

+Under this rule, in contrast to the fixed-wage model, both wages and expectations adjust endogenously to labor market conditions through a feedback mechanism.
+This coupling between labor market conditions and wage formation drives the evolution of income and wealth distributions over time.

 To enable this feature, we introduce two agent-specific variables and one system parameter.
 The variables are $\mu_i$, which records the last wage received by agent $i$, and $\eta_i$, which represents the wage expected agent by agent $i$ from their employer.
 The parameter $\alpha$ controls the pressure governing wage adjustments.

 In Ref.~\cite{WRIGHT2010}, Wright analyzed the emergence of stylized economic facts for $\alpha = 1$.
 Here, we extend this analysis by examining how the system’s behavior changes as $\alpha$ is varied.
 These extensions require a reformulation of the {\it Firing} and {\it Wage payment} rules, which are directly related to wage dynamics.
 The modified rules are: